testsigmahq/testsigma-docs/src/pages/docs/test-cases/step-types/while-loop.md

 ---
 title: "Adding while loops in test cases"
-metadesc: "How to use while loop in a test case in Testsigma"
+metadesc: "A while loop iterates through a few steps depending on a condition being true.
+How to use while loop in a test case in Testsigma"
 noindex: false
 order: 4.25
 page_id: "Adding While Loops in test Cases"